Endurance and the young athlete

 Developmentally speaking, from the ages of 3 to 7, general endurance increases due to the typical activity level of kids in this age range (which has become a crucial issue of our time - kids do not 'play' as much as they used to, and this fact has a potentially damaging effect on their future athletic abilities and conditioning).
 For young males, endurance increases are best seen between the ages of 8 to 11 and then again between 15 and 16.
 For young females, increases are shown best between the ages of 8 to 10.
 After the age of 13, endurance capabilities of young women stagnate and actually regress.
 These numbers illustrate that the young female sensitive period for endurance development is shorter than it is with young males.
 Because of this, young females should begin their endurance training at a younger age than should young males.

 There are several key points to remember when designing endurance-based training programs for young athletes.
 The most crucial aspect is to always start with a broad aerobic base.
 This will serve to raise the anaerobic threshold of the young athlete (delay needing to use anaerobic sources of energy during activity) and allow them to tolerate increased loads in the future.

-Begin this aerobic-base phase however, with low to moderate volumes.
+Begin this aerobic-base phase, however, with low to moderate volumes.
 Children, although physiologically more fit than the average adult, still must begin their training programs gradually, working up to longer durations and higher intensities.
 As typical with the entire athletic development science, it is advisable that you alter the stimulus of endurance training you do with young athletes.
 Think in terms of seasonal activities.
-In the summer, enjoy swimming; in the autumn, change to hiking or cycling; in the winter, offer stimulus such as snow-shoeing or cross-country skiing.
+In the summer, enjoy swimming; in the autumn, change to hiking or cycling; in the winter, offer stimuli such as snow-shoeing or cross-country skiing.